What Happens to Stock Options if I Leave the Company?

 If you have vested stock options (incentive stock options (ISOs) or non-qualified stock options (NQSOs)) that you haven’t exercised, you may have the opportunity to do so before you leave the company or within a defined period of time after you leave.

 If you have incentive stock options, you may be able to exercise your shares up to 90 days after your final day with your previous employer, but it could be less.
-Equity plans may also allow for a longer period upon separation with the company for ISOs, although they will lose their “qualified” status and potentially favorable tax treatment.
+Equity plans may also allow a longer exercise window after leaving the company, but ISOs lose their “qualified” status and potentially favorable tax treatment after 90 days.

 Non-qualified stock options may be more flexible, although you’ll need to review the terms as outlined in your company’s equity plan.